Andres23Ramirez/TORC_CHALLENGE/README.md

 # Getting started

-To get the aplication running your :
+To get the application running your :

 - Clone this repo
-- `bundle install` to install rspec testing dependencie
+- `bundle install` to install rspec testing dependence
-- `ruby main.rb` to run the aplication
+- `ruby main.rb` to run the application

 # Code Overview